North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 Eastern North Carolina BBQ Kings Kinston NC Image

-And now with four locations, Kings fills bellies from “Murphy to Manteo.”
-If you’re feeling really homesick for Eastern ‘cue, King’s ships with their Oink Express!
+And now, with multiple locations, Kings fills bellies from “Murphy to Manteo.”
+If you’re feeling homesick for Eastern ‘cue, King’s ships with their Oink Express!

 Read More: Restaurants in Kinston